IOT-Club-Mangu/GIt-Github-Crash-Course/Lesson-one.md

-Tutorial for  Git basics :octocat:.
+Tutorial for HackYourFuture Git basics :octocat:.
 This tutorial has three sections:

 1.Git
 2.GitHub
 3.Using Git